I Think About This a Lot: This Grainy Photo of Katie Holmes and Jamie Foxx

 I Think About This a Lot is a series dedicated to private memes: images, videos, and other random trivia we are doomed to play forever on loop in our minds.

 During a recent weekend sojourn on the internet, I came upon a photo that stopped me in my tracks — not because it was new, but because it’s so familiar to me, it was like looking at a friend’s photo album.
-It’s a grainy camera-phone picture of two barely recognizable movie stars wearing normal clothing (real normal, not I-happen-to-be-walking-up-a-beach-in-a-bikini-with-full-hair-and-makeup-normal).
+It’s a grainy camera-phone picture of two barely recognizable movie stars wearing normal clothing (real normal, not I-happen-to-be-walking-up-a-beach-in-a-bikini-with-full-hair-and-makeup normal).
 The woman is looking at her phone, smiling, with her legs crossed.
 The man, the side of his face visible to the camera, is regarding her with an amused expression.
 His stretched-out legs appear to be playfully straddling the woman’s chair, although it’s hard to tell if their feet in the foreground are actually touching.
 In the center of the image are their hands, casually locked together.
 It’s an incredibly intimate moment, rendered even more so by its banality.

 For years, this photo has been appearing and reappearing on social media and gossip blogs and on my internet browser tabs.
 It was taken in a recording studio in 2015 — and the lovers are Jamie Foxx and Katie Holmes.